ariful-sagor/ema-john/README.md

 - Watch available products.
 - Add many products to cart.
 - See details of each products.
-- Log in do purchase.
+- Log in and continue to purchase.

 Used tools:
 - React